 Managing Depression Among Residents

-This tells you the percent of residents who are exhibiting signs of depression.
+This tells you the percent of patients showing signs of depression.
+Increased rates of depression could be an indicator worse patient care.

 Appropriate Vaccine Usage

-This indicates the percentage of residents who have received the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of patients that received the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy